 Of course, if you still want to ensure you’ve done everything correctly and that your label, ingredient list, and allergen statement are without error, I’d recommend consulting an expert.
 LabelCalc’s food labeling experts would be happy to double check your label and provide any necessary feedback related to FDA regulations.

 It is truly rewarding to be able to ease the worry that manufacturers initially have about food labeling enforcement.
 Once they see that there’s a software that makes compliance incredibly simple, there really is no need to fear getting called out by the FDA because of a food labeling mistake.
 Best of all, you don’t have to spend hours understanding each and every FDA guideline when the software does it for you.
 After all, who wouldn’t want peace of mind and extra time?

 LabelCalc is an industry-leading, FDA-compliant online nutrition analysis software created for food manufacturers.
-For more information or to create an account, contact us today.
+For more information related to FDA food labeling enforcement to create an account, contact us today.